Omraam Mikhaël Aïvanhov: Life

-He was born Mikhail Dimitrov Ivanov in Srpci (then in the Manastir Vilayet of the Ottoman Empire), a village in Bitola Municipality in the present-day North Macedonia, to a Bulgarian family.
+Mikhail Dimitrov Ivanov was born in Srpci (then in the Manastir Vilayet of the Ottoman Empire), a village in Bitola Municipality in the present-day North Macedonia, to a Bulgarian family.
 His father, Ivan Dimitrov established a coal business in Varna, Bulgaria.
 His mother, Dolya was a religious woman, who dedicated her son to God since his very early childhood.
 In 1907, she decided that the family should join her husband and they moved to Varna, too.
 His father died when Aivanhov was seven years old.
 At the age of 17, after a childhood passed in poverty, he met Master Peter Deunov (1864–1944), the founder of the Universal White Brotherhood in the city of Varna, Bulgaria.
 A few months later in 1918, he followed Master Deunov to the capital, Sofia.

 During the early years of his discipleship, Aivanhov was quite poor.
 He owned a bed, some books, a violin (given to him by Deunov) and a few shabby clothes.
 He spent most of his time on spiritual retreats in the mountains, where he studied and meditated, occasionally taking a job to earn his keep.
 Deunov also obliged him to broaden his conventional knowledge by pursuing studies at the University of Sofia, and he enrolled in courses on psychology, education philosophy, mathematics, chemistry, astronomy & medicine between 1923 and 1931.
 From around 1932 to around 1937, he worked as a school teacher and then a high school principal.

 In 1937 with the approach of the Second World War, Peter Deunov foresaw that political unrest, war and the spread of communism would lead to a ban on all spiritual associations in Bulgaria and so he entrusted Mikhail Ivanov with bringing his teaching to France.
 Deunov chose Aivanhov out of 40,000 other students.